 Enjoy a break from the colonial landmarks and historic attractions of Pondicherry and relax on the virgin sands of Paradise Beach.
 This serene and private beach sits at the tip of a peninsula where the Bay of Bengal and Chunnambar River converge.
 Officially called Chunnambar Beach, Paradise Beach was given its popular name by the local residents who delight in escaping to a quiet haven close to the city centre.

 Access to the beach is via a short boat ride from the northern shores of the Chunnambar River.
 Sit on the boat’s upper deck and watch as the white-sand, palm-lined sandbank comes into view.
 Step off the boat, go walking along the seashore and paddle in the warm water.
 The views are delightful along the river and out across the Bay of Bengal, so make sure to pack your camera.
 Bring your bathing suit and enjoy a swim on the ocean side of the beach.

 Ganesha Temple - Arulmigu Manakula Vinayagar Devasthanam

-In Tamil ‘Manal’ means sand and 'Kulam’ means pond near the sea, earlier which was full of sand around pond.
-So the people called the god as Manal Kulathu Vinayagar which translates as 'God near the pond of sand’.
+In Tamil ‘Manal’ means and and 'Kulam’ means pond near the sea, earlier which was full of sand around the pond.
+So the people called the god Manal Kulathu Vinayagar which translates as 'God near the pond of sand’.